bkeepers/sanitize-whitelist/README.md

 This wraps it with real objects, which means:

-- [ ] #dup behaves as expected and returns a deep clone
+- The entire whitelist is frozen after the yielded block.
-- [x] #to_h would create a hash that can be passed to the sanitize gem
+- #dup behaves as expected and returns a deep clone
-- [ ] The entire whitelist would get frozen after the yielded block.
+- #to_h creates a hash that can be passed to the sanitize gem

 ## Installation